MeshWorld India Logo MeshWorld.

 Frequently Asked Questions

-The tool is free (Apache 2.0).
-You pay for API tokens from whichever model provider you use.
-With local models via Ollama, the API cost is zero.
+Is Aider really free?
+Yes (Apache 2.0).
+You pay API tokens.
+With local models via Ollama, cost is zero.

-Yes.
-Aider builds a repo map that summarizes the codebase structure.
-It’s optimized for repositories up to ~100K lines.
-For larger codebases, use /read-only to include reference files without adding them to edit context.
+Does Aider work with large codebases?
+It builds a repo map optimized for ~100K lines.
+For bigger codebases, use /read-only to include reference files without adding them to edit context.